Sunitha1021/varshini_1CE23CS180_parvam_cdsa/README.md

-# varshini_1CE23CS180_parvam_cdsa
+# Sunitha_1CE23CS171_parvam_cdsa
-this repo is for c and dsa and problem solving in the month of november 2024
+this repo is for c and dsa and problem sloving in the month of november 2024